This article is part of a larger series on How to Do Payroll.

 If you have 18 or more employees, you will be required to offer paid sick and safe leave.
 Employers with fewer than 18 employees must provide sick and safe leave time, although it does not need to be paid.

-Employees can accrue up to 40 hours in a calendar year to use how they see fit.
+Employees can accrue up to 40 hours per calendar year to use how they see fit.
 You can only ask for documentation for employees to use this time off in limited circumstances.
-For example, if an employee misses more than three work days in a row, employers do have the right to ask for a doctor’s note.
+For example, if an employee misses more than three work days in a row, employers have the right to ask for a doctor’s note.
 However, you are not allowed to ever ask for information about illness or details of domestic violence.

 Child Labor Laws